Airmen set up Federal Medical Station in Los Angeles

 Airmen from the California Air National Guard's 146th Airlift Wing set up a Federal Medical Station, March 29, 2020, inside the Los Angeles Convention Center in Los Angeles, as part of California's statewide COVID-19 response effort.
 This is the third medical station site the Airmen have set up in the state.
-(U.S. Air National Guard video by Staff Sgt.
-Crystal Housman)
+(California State Guard video by Sgt.
+Zak Lara)

 |Date Taken: